GDIBTV/gdi-core-javascript/README.md

 # CORE JAVASCRIPT/JQUERY

-This is a version of the Girl Develop It Core Intro Javascript/JQuery course.
+This is a version of the Girl Develop It Core Intro class = "javascript"> JavaScript/JQuery course.
 Material based on original material by Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston and Leo Newball.

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.